Voodoo Music + Arts Experience: Hurricane Katrina

-Originally scheduled for Halloween Weekend in New Orleans’ City Park, the Voodoo Music Experience was displaced by the tragedy of Hurricane Katrina.
-While plans were in full swing to move forward with a relocation to Memphis, Voodoo founder Stephen Rehage met with community leaders in New Orleans about the opportunity to move the event back home for one of its two days—as a tribute event for relief workers.
-Festival organizers and Memphis representatives alike agreed this was an amazing opportunity to increase the scope of the event.
+Originally scheduled for Halloween weekend of 2005 in New Orleans’ City Park, the Voodoo Music Experience was displaced by the tragedy of Hurricane Katrina.
+While plans were in full swing to relocate to Memphis, Voodoo founder Stephen Rehage met with community leaders in New Orleans about the opportunity to move the event back home for one of its two days—as a tribute event for relief workers.
+Festival organizers and Memphis representatives agreed this was an amazing opportunity to increase the scope of the event.